hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 ssh -Y -L 15051:localhost:15051 <username>@submit.unibe.ch
 ```
 If configured in your ```.ssh/config```, you can also use the alias instead of the full name for UBELIX.
 Where `<username>` is you campus account name.

+> Note: MobaXterm has an internal terminal which acts like a linux terminal and can be configured as described in the Standard Terminal Setup.
+Therewith, the SSH command line approach above can be used.

 ### Launch the JupyterLab server